Protecting The Rights Of Cyclist Accident Victims In Vancouver

 - Impaired driving

-While a bicycle accident can leave victims shaken and confused, it is important for people who are injured in these kinds of incidents to take steps to ensure that they protect their right to recover.
-Some of the steps that bicycle accident victims should take immediately after an accident include the following:
+While a cyclist accident can leave victims shaken and confused, it is important for people who are injured in these kinds of incidents to take steps to ensure that they protect their right to recover.
+Some of the steps that cyclist accident victims should take immediately after an accident include the following:

 - Call 911